deusfinance/deus-docs/docs/limits.md

-The DEUS System is currently still in the Trial Phase.
-There is currently at a stage where we have chosen a 1300% over collateral rate. <br/>
+The DEUS System is currently still in the Trial Phase. <br/>
+Currently expressed at a 1300% over collateral rate. <br/>
 The System will be observed & monitored and after 4 weeks, cap will be lowered. <br/>
 And then again reviewed and lowered.